“Digital Resources of Knowledge and their Contribution to Philology” Workshop

 The second cycle of the workshop on “Digital resources of knowledge and their contribution to philology”

 The series of workshops launched in 2014–2015 evolved.
 During the academic year 2015–2016 besides the workshops of the first cycle that were prepared and implemented, a second cycle of workshop series was developed with advanced content.

 The scope of this development was to fully emerge the participants to the concepts of digital resources management and digital tools and to continuously advance their knowledge and skills on the field.
 The goal of this workshops series is for participants to advance their skills in digital research and use of digital resources, aiming at the production and publication of original material in electronic media and platforms useful in teaching.

-More specifically, the 2nd cycle series aimed at encouraging literature teachers to build on the knowledge and skills they acquired during 1st cycle in the creative use of digital resources.
-According to their special interests on specific thematic fields (literature, ancient or modern, history, ancient or modern Greek language) they dived deeper into research, employing digital resources and implementing their research skills in practice, developing original content, useful in teaching, their own as well as their fellows.
+More specifically, the 2nd cycle series aims at encouraging literature teachers to build on the knowledge and skills they acquire during 1st cycle in the creative use of digital resources.
+According to their special interests on specific thematic fields (literature, ancient or modern, history, ancient or modern Greek language) they dive deeper into research, employing digital resources and they implement their research skills in practice, developing original content, useful in teaching, their own as well as their fellows.

-The Center for Hellenic Studies created an electronic platform http://infofluency-gr.chs.harvard.edu for the literature teachers who were willing to publish their projects.
+The Center for Hellenic Studies created an electronic platform http://infofluency-gr.chs.harvard.edu for the participant literature teachers who were willing to publish their projects.

-During the 2nd cycle series, members of the Association of Philologists, Mr. Philippos Delis and Mr. Vasilis Vasileiou, experienced in digital literacy, also participated as educators, introducing their colleagues to the use of valued and trusted greek aggregators and sites, useful in their field work.
+During the 2nd cycle series, members of the Association of Philologists, Mr. Philippos Delis and Mr. Vasilis Vasileiou, experienced in digital literacy, also participate as educators, introducing their colleagues to the use of valued and trusted greek aggregators and sites, useful in their field work.